Aamarethehomeimac/ubuntu-utm-virtual-machine/README.md

 Instructions:
 1. Download either Ubuntu 24.04.1 LTS or 24.10 (the latter will be the latest version).
 2. Download UTM from the website’s “Download” button.
-3. Install UTM by dragging the UTM (image below) app (left) into the Applications folder (right).
+3. Install UTM by dragging the UTM (image below) app (left) into the Applications folder (right), then launch the app

 <img width=“772” alt=“Screenshot 2024-12-10 at 18 37 42” src=“https://github.com/user-attachments/assets/c4db889f-e05c-460e-8137-c80621555985”>

-4. Launch UTM, and in the middle, you should see this screen:
 5. Visit Ksk Royal’s video linked here (he’s credited in this tutorial and acknowledged in the GitHub repository): https://www.youtube.com/watch?v=JrNS3brSnmA&t=355s
 6. Carefully follow his instructions.
-You can skip the UTM Install part.
+You can skip the UTM Install part, but incude the VM setup and Ubuntu install.
 7. Continue following his instructions, and soon, you’ll be greeted with a beautiful Ubuntu desktop.
 8. Enjoy your new setup!
 You can use it for testing, leisure, or even server hosting (since this is Ubuntu Server).